Originally published on CUInsight.com

 You can try to engage them, but the decision is theirs.

 However, if you are in any way trying to fulfill your mission statement, this is not the path forward.
 As your services become commoditized, your interactions devolve into support requests and complaint resolutions.

 So what’s wrong with becoming a faceless financial institution?
 It becomes nearly impossible to achieve your mission, which is a disservice to everyone.

 You lose the ability to help your members in all the unique ways available to credit unions.
 Financial coaching?
 That would have been nice.
 Investment guidance?
 I’m sure they’ve got it handled.

 Even a simple grasp of how fee structures or interest rates can affect someone long-term?
 Hey, if they don’t know you, they don’t engage.

 And if you try to connect, well, you’re just that faceless money box.
 Have you earned their time and attention?

 Where “Faceless” Works

 Am I saying indirect and other “faceless” services are bad?
 Not at all.
-They serve a valuable role in boosting asset volume in many credit unions.
-If it fits your strategy, and is properly accounted, then why not enjoy the growth it can deliver?
-However, I have noticed a growing trend of institutions putting more resources into this basket…at the expense of their direct channels.
+They can serve a valuable role in boosting asset volume in many credit unions.

 There are a lot of industries where your company can remain unknown while also a part of everyone’s life.
 That works if being faceless yet ubiquitous fits the mission.